-No arroyo toads were observed or detected in the Newhall Ranch survey area.
+No arroyo toads were observed or detected in or adjacent to the River Village survey area.
 Daytime surveys did not reveal the presence of any egg masses or larvae and no juvenile or adult toads were observed or otherwise detected during any of the survey efforts.
-In addition, no available survey data indicates that the arroyo toad has been recently recorded within the survey reach that is the subject of this report.
+In addition, no available survey data indicates that the arroyo toad has been recently recorded within or adjacent to the River Village project site.

 Though no arroyo toads were recorded, other amphibian and aquatic reptile species were detected.
-All life stages of western toad (Bufo boreas), Pacific treefrog (Pseudacris regilla), and California treefrog (Pseudacris cadaverina), were recorded in the Santa Clara River reach.
-Western toads and Pacific treefrogs were very common while California treefrogs were only detected during four of the surveys.
-No California treefrogs were observed Salt Creek or Portrero Creek reaches.
+All life stages of western toad (Bufo boreas), Pacific chorus frog (Hyla regilla), and California chorus frog (Hyla cadaverina), were recorded.
+Western toads and Pacific chorus frogs were very common while California chorus frogs were only detected during two of the surveys.
 An interesting note is that no bullfrogs (Rana catesbeiana) were detected during the entire survey effort.
-However, numerous tadpoles, juvenile and adult forms of the invasive African clawed frog (Xenopus laevis) were observed throughout the Santa Clara River survey reach during all but two of the surveys.
-Several southwestern pond turtles (Clemmys marmorata pallida), a California protected species and state species of special concern, were detected in all survey zones (excluding Portrero Creek, but including Salt Creek) during many of the daytime surveys.
-Little water was present within most of the Salt Canyon reach, however, a pooled area upstream of a road crossing supported at least two individual pond turtles.
-Specific locations of pond turtles observed are illustrated on Figure 4.
-Curiously, no two-stripe garter snakes (Thamnophis hammondii) were detected during the survey effort despite their relatively common occurrence during the 2001 surveys conducted by Impact Sciences.
+However, numerous tadpoles, juvenile and adult forms of the invasive African clawed frog (Xenopus laevis) were observed at various points within the survey reach during all but two of the surveys.
+Several southwestern pond turtles (Clemmys marmorata pallida), a California protected species and state species of special concern, were also observed in ponded areas of the river during many of the daytime surveys.
+Specific locations of pond turtles observed are illustrated on Figure 3.
+Curiously, no two-stripe garter snakes (Thamnophis hammondii) were detected during the survey effort despite their relatively common occurrence during the 2001 surveys conducted by Impact Sciences in this same area.
 There were no obvious changes to existing conditions in or adjacent to the river that would explain their lack of occurrence.

-Most of the habitat covered by protocol surveys within the Santa Clara River reach was considered to be of relatively high quality as most or all of the primary constituent elements of arroyo toad habitat were present.
-Neither Salt nor Portrero Creeks support suitable breeding pools and surface waters in Salt Creek were limited to the lower 200 to 300 meters.
-Habitats in the Santa Clara River and Salt Creek reaches included sparsely vegetated sandbars with gravelly to sandy substrates.
-Scattered willow saplings were present as were, small clumps giant cane and non-native tamarisk (Tamarix sp.).
-The outer terraces that exist along the base of the north and south banks, supported patches of larger cottonwoods and willows, and other areas more dominated by mule fat.
+Most of the habitat covered by protocol surveys within the River Village reach was considered to be of relatively high quality as most or all of the primary constituent elements of arroyo toad habitat were present.
+Habitats in the survey reach included some densely wooded areas, as well as sparsely vegetated sandbars with gravelly to sandy substrates.
+Within the more open areas, scattered willow saplings were present as were, small clumps giant cane and non-native tamarisk (Tamarix sp.).
+In some areas, the outer terraces existing along the base of the north and south banks, supported patches of larger cottonwoods and willows, and other areas were more dominated by mule fat.
+Upland areas on the north side of much of the survey reach adjacent to the proposed River Village site lacked much vegetation as it is under active agriculture.
 The vegetation along the margins of the stream channel was sometimes characterized by very dense and included willows, cottonwoods, and dense patches of cattails.
 Other areas supported little vegetation other than sparsely scattered mule fat or tamarisk.
-Salt Creek, as its name implies, had extensive deposits of salts on the soil surface in and adjacent to the stream channel.
-Correspondingly, large patches of salt bush also occurred along some of the banks.
-Throughout the Santa Clara and Portrero reaches, existing agricultural uses characterize some of the adjacent uplands, though large stretches of undeveloped areas remain.
-Habitat characteristics for each of these survey zones, though variable from one spot to another, were relatively consistent throughout these areas.
-Portrero Creek was much narrower than the other survey reaches and was characterized by very shallow water and relatively dense though narrow strip of willows, mule fat, cattails, rushes, and salt bush.
-There were several areas where the flows went beneath the surface, leaving only moist silty sands.